Im-Rises/particle-simulator-webgl/README.md

 ## Todo

+- [x] Add particle physic
+- [x] Add particle color in fragment shader
+- [x] Adapt canvas size to window size and viewport to canvas size
+- [ ] Test mouse position in the canvas (Currently not working on the published version), there might be a bug about the mouse position in the canvas because the mouse position is already normalized in the canvas (between -1 and 1).
+- [ ] Test correct resize of the viewport (should be good)
+- [ ] Check fullscreen issues with ImGui or viewport or mouse position on screen
-- [ ] Add particle physic
+- [ ] Add a way to keep the previous window size when going back to windowed mode
 - [ ] Add OpenMP for particle parallelization
-- [ ] Add particle color in fragment shader
+- [ ] Add more particles

 ## Images